Travel Budget for Uluru National Park (Ayers Rock) Visit Uluru National Park (Ayers Rock) on a Budget or Travel in Style

 This data comes from the travel budgets of real travelers - How it works.
 Put these numbers on your website.

-A vacation to Uluru National Park (Ayers Rock) for one week usually costs around AU$1,625 for one person.
-So, a trip to Uluru National Park (Ayers Rock) for two people costs around AU$3,250 for one week.
-A trip for two weeks for two people costs AU$6,500 in Uluru National Park (Ayers Rock).
-If you're traveling as a family of three or four people, the price person often goes down because kid's tickets are cheaper and hotel rooms can be shared.
+Please note, prices can vary based on your travel style, speed, and other variables.
+If you're traveling as a family of three or four people, the price per person often goes down because kid's tickets are cheaper and hotel rooms can be shared.
 If you travel slower over a longer period of time then your daily budget will also go down.
-Two people traveling together for one month in Uluru National Park (Ayers Rock) can often have a lower daily budget per person than one person traveling alone for one week.
+Two people traveling together for one month in Uluru National Park (Ayers Rock) will often have a lower daily budget per person than one person traveling alone for one week.

-How expensive is Uluru National Park (Ayers Rock)?
-How much money do I need for Uluru National Park (Ayers Rock)?
+How much money do I need for a trip to Uluru National Park (Ayers Rock)?

 Accommodation Budget in Uluru National Park (Ayers Rock)